LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/docker-beginner/README.md

 - Pushing image to registry
   - `docker login` login to docker hub registry
   - `docker push leonlow/flask-app` push image to docker hub
+- `docker history <image_name>` to get the history of commands to see how an image was built, can see each instruction in the Dockerfile and the respective size for each of that layer.

 ## Environment Variables